 There are better ways to make use of a cloud-based application model, though.
 For a start, cloud providers like Microsoft, Amazon, and Google allow for the creation of containers to deploy applications to.
 This means you don't have to worry about how you might deploy containers within your environment.
-Your cloud provider will take care of all of the infrastructure and management for you.
+Your cloud provider will take care of all the infrastructure for you.
 While containers are comparatively simple, they do require some management.
-The cloud provider will take care of that management for you.
+The cloud provider handles the management.
 Figure 14.6 shows a list of many of the services Amazon Web Services (AWS) offers.
 One of them is the Elastic Kubernetes Service (EKS).
 Kubernetes is a type of container.